Bladder discomfort and pain associated with interstitial cystitis (IC) can lead to debilitating conditions.

 If you have taken Elmiron and experienced side effects, you are likely concerned about other side effects and damage the medicine could cause.

-Below, we have answered some of the common questions involving Elmiron that include:
+Below, an Elmiron lawyer has answered some of the common questions involving Elmiron that include:

 Can Elmiron (Pentosan Polysulfate Sodium) Cause Blindness?

-The National Center for biotechnology information published by the National Library of Medicine released information in November 2018 on the visual disturbance associated with cumulative exposure to the active ingredient in Elmiron, pentosan polysulfate sodium (PPS).
+The National Center for biotechnology information, published by the National Library of Medicine, released information in November 2018 on the visual disturbance associated with cumulative exposure to the active ingredient in Elmiron, pentosan polysulfate sodium.

-The atrophy typically occurs in a geographical area that affects vision where a patch of the retina and its functions are lost.
+The atrophy typically occurs in a geographic area that affects vision where a patch of the retina and its functions are lost.

 Physicians typically prescribe Elmiron (pentosan polysulfate sodium) as a bladder protectant to control bladder discomfort and pain due to irritation or inflammation (cystitis).

 However, the medication is also a week anticoagulant with serious side effects that include:

 Many doctors prescribe Elmiron to restore leaky, thin, or damaged bladder surfaces (GAG - glycosaminoglycans).
 The bladder surface is a mucous coating that protects the bladder wall and guards against irritation and bacteria.